 WPC's Center for Health Care develops patient-centered solutions to reduce costs and improve the availability and quality of health care for businesses and individuals, providing the only detailed, independent critique of health care issues available in the Northwest.

-Roger Stark, Health Care Policy Analyst, January, 2010
+Roger Stark, Health Care Policy Analyst, March, 2010

 The much anticipated health care summit was held recently in Washington, D.C.
 President Obama controlled the microphone and served as moderator, timekeeper, and chief negotiator with the Republicans.